Information Technologist (IT) Salary in Oslo, Norway

 Stop applying to jobs.
 Get recruiters to chase you instead.

-What is the salary of a Information Technologist (IT) in Greater Oslo Region, NO?
+What is the salary of a Information Technologist (IT) in Oslo, Norway?

-The average total compensation of a Information Technologist (IT) in Greater Oslo Region, NO is NOK 939,624.
+The average total compensation of a Information Technologist (IT) in Oslo, Norway is NOK 932,064.

-What is the minimum salary of a Information Technologist (IT) in Greater Oslo Region, NO?
+What is the minimum salary of a Information Technologist (IT) in Oslo, Norway?

-While there is no minimum salary for a Information Technologist (IT) in Greater Oslo Region, NO, the average total compensation is NOK 939,624.
+While there is no minimum salary for a Information Technologist (IT) in Oslo, Norway, the average total compensation is NOK 932,064.

 I have a different question